waffle-iron/onestop/contributing.md

 We’re so glad you’re thinking about contributing to the OneStop project!
 If you’re unsure about anything, just ask — or submit your issue or pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.
 We appreciate all friendly contributions.

-One of our goals is to ensure a welcoming environment for all contibutors to our projects.
+One of our goals is to ensure a welcoming environment for all contributors to our projects.

-We encourage you to read this project’s CONTRIBUTING policy (you are here), its [LICENSE][license] and [README][readme]
+We encourage you to read this project’s contributing policy (you are here), its [LICENSE][license] and [README][readme].

 ## Guidelines